 Although the above improvements in the thermal noise seen by a flat mesa beam are interesting, the modes which produce them would simultaneously reduce the sensitivity of any detector as they have a poor overlap with the Gaussian modes outside the interferometer's arms.
-We must maintain the standard mesa mode even if the thermal noise will be greater¶.
+We must maintain the standard mesa mode even if the thermal noise will be greater7.

-The Mexican hat mirrors which support mesa beams are constructed using a multistep silica deposition process over a micro-polished flat substrate [26].
+The Mexican hat mirrors which support mesa beams are constructed using a multi-step silica deposition process over a micro-polished flat substrate [26].
 Currently this technique can achieve up to 2 nm precision and is able to create almost any mirror profile desirable in a full scale interferometric detector.
-Exploiting this technology we resolved to design a mirror which only achieves the correct figure after thermoelastic deformation caused by the impinging optical power.
-This approach would reduce the
+Exploiting this technology we resolved to design a mirror which only achieves the correct profile after thermoelastic deformation caused by the impinging optical power.
+This approach would reduce the compensation required from (and hence noise introduced by) external sources such as a carbon dioxide laser or ring heater.